Skip to Content

 Orange County Child Custody Lawyer

-How Child Custody Is Determined in California Courts
+How Is Child Custody Decided in California?

 Determining Physical Custody

-who gets physical custody infographicAlong with issues such as legal custody, a judge will base decisions on what is in the best interest of the child.
+Along with issues such as legal custody, a judge will base decisions on what is in the child's best interest.

 Sole custody agreements are typically only considered when one parent represents a danger to the well-being of a child, such as in cases of domestic violence.
 However, sole physical custody does not preclude the possibility that the non-primary parent may be awarded visitation rights.

-When awarding physical custody, a judge may consider numerous factors including:
+When awarding physical custody, a judge may consider numerous factors, including:

 • The mental and physical health of all involved parties